 THIS PAGE CONTAINS UP-TO-DATE INFORMATION RELATED TO THE COVID-19 PANDEMIC ON THE OREGON COAST

-Tillamook and Clatsop Counties currently in "Extreme Risk" Category
+Tillamook County and Clatsop County are both in "low risk" Category

 See below for a chart that outlines each risk level.

 Oregon's Governor has called for a two-week freeze on some services such as event venues, dine-in restaurants, and gyms.
 Outdoor and indoor gatherings are limited to 6 people.
 The freeze ends on December 2nd, 2020, but there is some speculation about an extension.
 I will update this page as needed.

 Governor's Order 7-15-20 Masks and social distancing are required for all indoor and outdoor gatherings.
 Indoor gatherings may not exceed 10 people.
 Outdoor gatherings must observe social distancing guidelines.

 Tillamook County has reopened under the Phase 2 guidelines.
 Short-term rentals/lodgings are open with restrictions on capacity.

 Popular wedding locations in Tillamook County include Manzanita, Nehalem, Rockaway, Tillamook, Oceanside, Netarts, Neskowin, and Pacific City/Cape Kiwanda.
 All beaches are open.

 Clatsop County has reopened under the Phase 2 guidelines.
 Short-term rentals/lodgings are open with restrictions on capacity.

 Popular wedding locations in Clatsop County include Astoria, Seaside, Cannon Beach, Arch Cape, and Gearhart.
 All beaches are open.